Japar Dimaampao: Associate justice of the Supreme Court

 On July 2, 2021, President Rodrigo Duterte appointed Dimaampao as the 191st Associate Justice of the Supreme Court.
 He filled the post vacated by then Supreme Court Associate Justice Alexander Gesmundo, who had been appointed as Chief Justice of the High Court.
 He is the 191st Associate Justice of the Supreme Court of the Philippines and the second Muslim to be appointed to the High Court after Justice Abdulwahid Bidin of Tawi-Tawi.
 He took his oath as associate justice on September 14, 2021.

 When Mariano del Castillo retired as associate justice in 2019, Dimamampao received support from the Bangsamoro Parliament and majority of Moro representatives in the House of Representatives who campaigned for the Muslim jurist's appointment to the Supreme Court.
 He has vied for a post in the high court, prior to the Duterte's administration.

 Personal life

 Dimaampao is married to Maria Gina Perez Villapañe.
 He is an ethnic Maranao and a Muslim.

+On April 25, 2024, the University of the East led by President Zosimo M. Battad, Louie Divinagracia and College of Law Dean Viviana Paguirigan, bestowed Juris Doctor upon Dante Tiñga and Dimaampao at Rizal Park Hotel Grand Ballroom.